-DMNLabel extends DI:: Shape and has the following properties:
+DMNLabel extends DI::Shape and has the following properties:

-Table 85: DMNLabel attributes
+Table 86: DMNLabel attributes

-Attribute Description bounds: Bounds[01] The bounds of the DMNLabel.
-When not specified, the label is positioned at its default position as determined in clause 13.5 text: String[01] An optional pretty printed text that MUST be displayed instead of the DMNElement's name if it is present.
+Attribute Description The bounds of the DMNLabel.
+When not specified, the label is positioned at its default position as determined in clause 13.5 - An optional pretty printed text that MUST be displayed instead of the DMNElement's name if it is present.